 The results of TABLE I show that with a 1.0% utility 5th harmonic voltage and minimum system impedance, currents can be drawn into the customer's plant that exceed the limits permitted by the utility.
 Average measured values are lower than the worst case calculations.
-However, as the plant load increases and the short circuit to load current ratio decreases even the average measured values exceed the permitted limits.
+However, as the plant load increases and the short circuit to load current ratio decreases, even the average measured values exceed the permitted limits.

 The 2 to 3% 5th harmonic current does not cause a practical problem for the utility or its customer, provided the filters can handle the additional utility harmonic load.
-The customer is actually assisting the utility in reducing transmission level harmonic voltage by absorbing harmonic current in their filters.
+The filters are actually assisting the utility by reducing transmission level harmonic voltage by absorbing harmonic current.
 Accordingly, this problem is not a real problem, provided that the utility in its regulatory function recognizes that it can be the cause of harmonic voltage distortion and current flow.
 If there is an understanding that the customer will not be held to account for utility sourced harmonics, then the violation is not a true violation and the problem can be ignored.
+(N.B.
+Utility Line losses due to harmonic current flow to the customer may in some circumstances be a real problem requiring a separate evaluation.)

 If required, to confirm the actual source of harmonics, the following tests can be executed:

 With the rectifier disconnected and the filter off, monitor the harmonic voltage at the PCC (Fig. 1).
 This will establish which harmonic voltages are present and the extent to which they can act as a harmonic source.
-As seen above, even levels as low as 1.0% for low order harmonics such as the 5th can be significant.
+As seen above, even levels as low as 1.0% for low order harmonics such as the 5^{th} can be significant.

 - 2) Energize the filter while leaving the rectifier off.
-(Note that all filter elements must be energized so that higher order legs do not amplify the currents in lower order legs.)
+(Note that all filter elements must be energized so that higher order filter legs do not amplify lower order currents.)
 Recording the harmonic currents at the PCC will indicate the currents due to the utility as source.
-Record both magnitude and phase angle of significant currents. - Record the currents at the PCC again (magnitude and phase) with the rectifier on and the filter on.
+Record both magnitude and phase angle of significant currents. - 3) Record the currents at the PCC again (magnitude and phase) with the rectifier on and the filter on.